manuelkoso/math_optimisation/README.md

 # Math optimization

-Here, I will put notes and exercises of Mathematical Optimization course (University of Trieste).
+Notes and exercises of Mathematical Optimization course (University of Trieste).

-# Topics
+The problems are solved by using the [Gurobi library](https://www.gurobi.com/).